 Note that some courses offer an optional study tour.
 If a student chooses to take such a tour, it will be at their own expense and is not included in the tuition fees.
-Go to: http://www.fie.org.uk/programs/by-location/london/study-internship for detailed course descriptions.
+Visit here for detailed course descriptions.

-This program can accommodate students from a variety of disciplines and is particularly recommended for those in English, economics, history, media & society, international relations, politics, sociology, and theater.
+This program can accommodate students from a variety of disciplines and is particularly recommended for those in economics, English, history, IR, media & society, politics, sociology, and theater.
 It is NOT suited to students in the sciences and mathematics.

-This program is open to sophomores, juniors and seniors in good academic and social standing with a minimum GPA of 2.7.
+This program is open to sophomores, juniors, and seniors in good academic and social standing with a minimum GPA of 2.75.
+Please note that this is a highly competitive program with limited program spots and those applying are strongly encouraged to apply to multiple programs.
 Due to the challenging nature of study abroad, student academic and disciplinary records will be carefully screened.

 Students will reside in residence halls with shared bath and kitchen facilities in central London.
 Students will travel on public transportation (the underground or “Tube” and bus), enabling them to experience daily life as a Londoner.

 The program will include a variety of excursions in and around London relating to the content covered in one of the British Life ‘key’ courses.
 Optional excursions (for a modest fee) will also be offered to locales such as Wales and to local theatrical and artistic events.